bob1de/hass-apps/docs/getting-started.rst

 Getting Started
 ===============

 Requirements
 ------------

+Hass-apps is a collection of apps for `AppDaemon
+<https://appdaemon.readthedocs.io/en/stable/>`_, hence AppDaemon is a
+dependency of hass-apps and will automatically be installed alongside.

-Hass-apps is developed under GNU/Linux, but since there are no platform-specific Python modules used it should run everywhere Python and AppDaemon are available.
+The project itself is developed under GNU/Linux, but since there are no platform-specific Python modules used it should run everywhere Python and AppDaemon are available.
 However, we'll assume an installation under GNU/Linux for the rest of this guide.
 Feel free to apply it to your own